LGUG2Z/komorebi-for-mac/docs/example-configurations.md

 * Settings -> Privacy & Security -> Accessibility
 * Settings -> Privacy & Security -> Screen & System Audio Recording

+### Corporate Devices Enrolled in MDM

+If you are using `komorebi` on a corporate device enrolled in mobile device management, you will receive a pop-up when you run `komorebic start` reminding you that the [Komorebi License](https://github.com/LGUG2Z/komorebi-license) does not permit any kind of commercial use.

+You can remove this pop-up by running `komorebic license <email>` with the email associated with your Individual Commercial Use License.
+A single HTTP request will be sent with the given email address to verify license validity.

+## Starting komorebi

 With the example configurations downloaded and permissions granted, you can now start `komorebi`: